 If you find an attached tick, it should be removed promptly.
 The longer it is attached the greater the risk of infection.
 There are many "old wives tales" about how to remove a tick.
 However, to reduce the chance of disease transmission correctly using tweezers or commercial tick removal tools is preferred.
 The key to using tweezers correctly is to position the tips of tweezers around the area where the tick's mouthparts enter the skin.
 Then use a slow, steady motion when pulling the tick a way from the skin.
 After removing the tick, disinfect the skin with soap and water, or other available disinfectants.

 DHSS has prepared a fact sheet for each of the most common tick-borne diseases in Missouri:

-If you want information on how to be careful and still enjoy the outdoors, check out the DHSS checklist of tick-bite prevention techniques and download or order a copy of the new DHSS Check, Check, Check for Ticks poster.
+If you want information on how to be careful and still enjoy the outdoors, check out the DHSS checklist of tick-bite prevention techniques and download or order a copy of the DHSS Check, Check, Check for Ticks information card.